|Best self-care gift||Aroma Humidifier for Essential Oil||SEE IT||

-A recent study from in Frontiers in Behavioral Neuroscience showed that smelling lavender really does help you relax.
+A study from in Frontiers in Behavioral Neuroscience showed that smelling lavender really does help you relax.
 While you can always pop a vial of the purple stuff’s essence into your aromatherapy diffuser, it might be wise to keep this potent floret portable in an ever-stressful world.
 La Chatelaine’s beautiful boxed set of shea butter hand lotion comes with three distinct-smelling tubes: citrus frizz, pomegranate mulberry, and lavender.
 Best of all, reviewers say it doesn’t leave an oily residue.

 Scratch and sniffs aren’t just for kids.
 This year, you can gift the aspiring sommeliers in your life an aromatic roadmap to wine or whiskey-tasting.
 The “Know-It-All” guide to wine includes 16 scents alongside illustrations and insider knowledge.
 The whiskey guide, meanwhile, divides the industry into three categories (grain, wood, and place) and trains your scent receptors on undertones, from vanilla to sandalwood.